Configuration Guide

 - Execution: each task operates in a separate thread

-- Communication: data passing through thread-safe queues
+- Communication: data passing through queues

 - Checkpointing: periodic state saving